understandable-machine-intelligence-lab/Quantus/README.md

   * **Sensitivity**:
   * **Dummy**:
   * **Input Invariance**:

-**Note.** To avoid confusion, note that the six categories are often mentioned under different naming conventions e.g., "Robustness" is often replaced for "Stability" or "Sensitivity" and "Faithfulness" is commonly changed for "Fidelity".
+**Scope.** There is a couple of metrics that are popular but have not been included in the first version of the library.

-**Scope.** There is a couple of metrics that are popular but have not been included in the first version of this library.
-Metrics that require re-training of the network e.g., RoAR (Hooker et al., 2018) and Label Randomisation Test (Adebayo et al.,  2018) or rely on specifically designed datasets/ dataset modification e.g., Model Contrast Scores and Input Dependence Rate (Yang et al., 2019) and Attribution Percentage (Attr%) (Zhou et al., 2021) are considered out of scope of this project's first iteration.
+Metrics that require re-training of the network e.g., RoAR (Hooker et al., 2018) and Label Randomisation Test (Adebayo et al.,  2018) or rely on specifically designed datasets/ dataset modification e.g., Model Contrast Scores and Input Dependence Rate (Yang et al., 2019) and Attribution Percentage (Attr%) (Zhou et al., 2021) are considered out of scope of the first iteration.

-This implementation is primarily motivated by image classification tasks.
+It is worth nothing that this implementation primarily is motivated by image classification tasks.
 Further, it has been developed with attribution-based explanations in mind (which is a category of explanation methods that aim to assign an importance value to the model features and arguably, is the most studied kind of explanation).
-As a result, there will be explanation methods e.g., example-based methods where evaluation metrics in this library might not be suitable.
+As a result, there will be both applications and explanation methods e.g., example-based methods where this library won't be useful.

 ## Getting started